llamon3/llamon3/README.md

 **llamon3/llamon3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some items to view:

 - 🔭 I’m currently working on a website migration
 - 🌱 I’m currently learning how to use github.
 You could say it's about time.